Live Better. Love Better. Work Better.

 One of the best ways of improving your relationship with your parents is by seeing them as they are now: fellow adults.
 Try to stop seeing them as the people who raised you and whom you may perceive to have caused you damage while growing up.
 If every time you see them you act like a child (e.g., not talking to them, acting sullen, seeking approval) they will be far more likely to treat you as one.

-As well as treating your parents as fellow adults, you can really help your relationship if you create new memories with them.
+As well as treating your parents as fellow adults, you can strengthen your parent-child relationship by creating new positive memories together.
 Find out what their interests are now and do them together if you find something you both enjoy.
 You could cook together or perhaps go hiking or fishing.
 It doesn’t matter what you do, as long as you share a common activity or interest.
 You may be pleasantly surprised to find that you enjoy your parents’ company more as fellow adults than when you see them purely as ‘your parents’.

-Another thing to bear in mind is that when you do spend time together, avoid the temptation to only talk about the family.
-Explore other topics of conversation; from current events and travel, to sports and the neighborhood.
+Another important aspect of rebuilding your relationship with your parents is expanding your conversations beyond family matters.
+Explore other topics of conversation, from current events and travel to sports and the neighborhood.
 Religion and politics can be thorny issues, though, so it might be best to avoid them unless you happen to share the same views!

 When you were younger, you probably didn’t talk to your parents much because you were sure “they didn’t understand.”
 While they may not be aware of what you are currently going through, they’re your parents and they care for you.
 Try not to lose sight of the fact that they were also your age once, so there’s a very good chance they really do understand – or at the very least can empathize with you.